West's targeted Russian sanctions ensnare investors

 A surge in net capital flight - mostly Russians sending their own funds abroad to avoid uncertainty at home - is one of the main factors prompting Russia's central bank to warn that economic growth would likely fall below 1 percent this year.

-Banks, stung in the past for failing to implement sanctions correctly, are particularly wary of falling foul of the rules and are being ultra-cautious about applying them.
+Banks, stung in the past for failing to implement sanctions correctly, are particularly wary of falling foul of the rules.

-U.S. bank JP Morgan (JPM.N) agreed to process a payment from Russia's embassy in Kazakhstan to an insurance agency after initially refusing on the grounds that the agency was partly owned by a unit of Bank Rossiya, blacklisted by the White House.
+U.S. bank JP Morgan provoked a furious reaction from Moscow on Tuesday after it blocked a payment from the Russian embassy in Kazakhstan to a Russian insurance agency partly owned by a subsidiary of Bank Rossiya, blacklisted by the White House.

-JP Morgan's initial ban caused uproar in Moscow.
-After consulting with U.S. regulators, the bank relented.
+JP Morgan said it had sought guidance from the U.S. government on implementing sanctions.

 Meanwhile, Visa and MasterCard have resumed payment services for clients of another Russian bank, SMP, which they halted last month because its main shareholders were on the U.S. blacklist, although unlike Rossiya the bank itself was not.
 Visa said it was told by Washington to lift the restrictions.